kacperkwinta/kacperkwinta/README.md

 - 📋 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🎞 Fun fact: I have yt channel and one of my videos have 10 milion views!
-Link below

 <br>